Blue Mountains Nature Journalling

 Wear casual clothes that are appropriate for the often rapidly changing weather conditions of The Mountains.
 Walking shoes.
 Please dont wear strong perfumes.
 Bring a refillable water bottle, a light foldable stool (if needed) or a little cushion for cold or wet grounds ( I use a supermarket cooler bag).
 You may want sun protection, insect protection, and have wet weather gear handy.
 Tissues are useful for cold windy weather.
 Snacks if you have food allergies/intolerances.

-$280 for a 7 week Season of one x 3hr lesson per week.
+$320 for an 8 week Season of one x 3hr lesson per week.

 email Anna for more info or questions here